by Sarah Grossbart | Wed., Jun. 6, 2018 3:00 AM

 When Carrie Underwood stumbled and fell on a single stone step outside her Nashville-area home last November, "I thought I just busted my lip," she recalled during an interview on SiriusXM's The Highway Apr.
 19. So she calmly walked pups Ace and Penny back inside, removed their leashes and her coat and then "went to go survey the damage."
 When she caught sight of her chipped tooth and the wounds around her mouth, she was horrified.
 As she explained on The Storme Warren Show, "It wasn't pretty."

 Neither were the months that followed.
 In the wake of the fall she labeled "a random freak accident," the three-time CMT Artist of the Year, 35, endured surgery to implant a plate into her wrist, some 40-50 stitches and a frustrating recovery that left her unable to use her right hand.
 And then there were the rumors.
-As Underwood privately feared her famous face would never look the same, she had to confront rumors that her seven-year marriage to NHL star Mike Fisher was on thin ice.
+As Underwood privately feared her famous face would never look the same, she had to confront reports that her seven-year marriage to NHL star Mike Fisher was on thin ice.

 In her case, it was a full stop.
 Just four days after she co-hosted the CMA Awards with Brad Paisley (for the tenth straight year), the singer took a tumble while taking her dogs out for a quick walk on their 400-acre property.
 "I was clumsy and I tripped," she told Warren.
 "I held onto the dog leashes in my left hand and went to catch myself with my right and just missed the step.
 There's one lone step.
 I said if I had fallen anywhere else, I would have been absolutely fine, but it's just because there was, I went to catch myself and I missed."